 If religion or spirituality is important to your loved one, be sure those needs are tended to before they die.
 For some people, this can mean arranging a meeting with a religious community leader for them (e.g., arranging to have last rites performed by a priest).
 Likewise, others may find comfort in prayer, listening to religious music or reading from religious texts.
 So do your best to accommodate any requests, even if your own spiritual needs or religious beliefs differ from theirs.

 For some, spiritual needs may involve reflecting on the meaning of life or resolving issues with those they have had disagreements.
 Spirituality is important and should not be ignored.
 Even if it is not important in your own life, be sure to respect and provide space for the beliefs of your dying loved one and accommodate them where possible.

 You can ask our experts at Eirene about end-of-life issues and resources as well as any questions you may have about funerals, including cremation and aquamation.
 See an email to email@example.com.
 To make funeral arrangements, click here.
-We serve Ontario and Nova Scotia families.
+For information about our service areas please visit our locations page.